Parallel computing: Reconfigurable computing with field-programmable gate arrays

 Reconfigurable computing is the use of a field-programmable gate array (FPGA) as a co-processor to a general-purpose computer.
 An FPGA is, in essence, a computer chip that can rewire itself for a given task.

 FPGAs can be programmed with hardware description languages such as VHDL or Verilog.
-However, programming in these languages can be tedious.
 Several vendors have created C to HDL languages that attempt to emulate the syntax and semantics of the C programming language, with which most programmers are familiar.
 The best known C to HDL languages are Mitrion-C, Impulse C, and Handel-C. Specific subsets of SystemC based on C++ can also be used for this purpose.

 AMD's decision to open its HyperTransport technology to third-party vendors has become the enabling technology for high-performance reconfigurable computing.
 According to Michael R. D'Amour, Chief Operating Officer of DRC Computer Corporation, "when we first walked into AMD, they called us 'the socket stealers.'
 Now they call us their partners."